lz-green/macSetup/README.md

 My objective is to fully automate macOS installation and configuration using Ansible.
 Lots of stuff in here you probably don't need/ want, and some that needs personalization for your system.

-Some fun stuff, though, feel free to pick apart and try it out.
+Some fun stuff, though, feel free to fork, fix, enhance, and send pull requests.

 ## Requirements
 The various configuration files are tested on OS X Sierra (10.12).
 Older operating system versions may work — your mileage may vary.